descawed/galerians-autosplitter/README.md

 # Galerians autosplitter

-This is an autosplitter for use with LiveSplit when speedrunning the PSX game Galerians.
-Currently only supports Linux.
-Works with both DuckStation and PCSX-Redux.
-Supports the North American and Japanese versions of the game.
+An autosplitter for use with LiveSplit when speedrunning the PSX game Galerians.
+Supports both DuckStation and PCSX-Redux on Windows and Linux.
+Works with the North American and Japanese versions of the game.

 ## Basic Usage

-- Build with `cargo build`
 - Run the `galerians-autosplitter` executable
 - Right-click on LiveSplit and select Control > Start TCP Server (you'll need to do this every time you start LiveSplit)
 - If you're using DuckStation, go to Settings > Advanced and enable the "Export Shared Memory" setting (may require a